Untangling the Effects of Down-Sampling and Selection in Genetic Programming: Results and Discussion

 \section{Results and Discussion}

-Table~\ref{tab:ps_results} shows problem-solving successes for the Count Odds, Small or Large, Fuel Cost, and Fizz Buzz program synthesis problems.
+Table~\ref{tab:selection_scheme_results} shows problem-solving successes for the six program synthesis problems studied at a variety of selection scheme and down-sampling combinations.
 A run is considered to be successful if a perfect solution evolves (i.e., a program that solves all training and unseen testing cases).
-Consistent with previous work with lexicase selection~\cite{Helmuth2021benefits, helmuth_applying_2022, Hernandez2022, boldi_informed_2023}, not all program synthesis problems benefited from down-sampling.
-However, we found no instances where selection configurations without down-sampling significantly outperformed configurations with down-sampling enabled.
-In fact, when using lexicase selection, problem-solving success was significantly improved for all problems by at least one of the down-sampling methods, and when using tournament selection, down-sampling significantly improved problem-solving success for all but one problem (Fizz Buzz).
-Overall, fitness-proportionate selection benefited the least from the addition of down-sampling, as problem-solving success was significantly better for only one out of four problems.
-We also found examples where fitness proportionate and tournament selection failed to find \textit{any} solutions unless we used down-sampling.
+Consistent with previous work with lexicase selection~\citep{Helmuth2021benefits,helmuth_applying_2022,Hernandez2022,boldi_informed_2023}, not all program synthesis problems benefited from down-sampling.
+However, we found no instances where configurations without down-sampling significantly outperformed configurations with down-sampling enabled.
+In fact, when using lexicase selection and tournament selection, problem-solving success was significantly improved for all problems but one by at least one of the down-sampling method.
+When using implicit fitness sharing, down-sampling significantly improved problem-solving success for all but two problems (Scrabble Score and Fizz Buzz).
+Overall, fitness-proportionate selection benefited the least from the addition of down-sampling, as problem-solving success was significantly better for only one out of the six problems.
+We also found some examples where fitness-proportionate and tournament selection failed to find \textit{any} solutions unless we used down-sampling.

-Across all configurations of program synthesis problems, we detected a significant difference in problem-solving success between informed and random down-sampling in three instances: the small or large problem with tournament selection and the count odds and fizz buzz problems with lexicase selection.
+We detected a significant difference in problem-solving success between informed and random down-sampling in five instances (across all problems and configurations).
+With implicit fitness sharing, we found significant differences between informed down-sampling and random down-sampling on the Count Odds, Fuel Cost and Small or Large problems.
+For lexicase selection, we found a significant difference on the Count Odds and Fizz Buzz problems.
 In each of these instances, informed down-sampling outperformed random down-sampling.
+We found no significant differences between the two down-sampling techniques on any problems when using fitness-proportionate or Tournament selection with $t=30$.